Grace Fjeldberg, R.D.N.

-Many parents are also concerned about what and how much their kids eat.
-Remember, it's normal for kids to choose not to eat meat at one meal and then only eat bread at another.
-Pushing kids to eat food they don't want could make them rebellious and choose to not eat it at all.
+Many parents are concerned about what and how much their kids eat.
+Remember, it's normal for kids to choose not to eat meat at one meal and only eat bread at another.
+Pushing kids to eat food they don't want could make them rebellious and decide not to eat it at all.

 - Minimize mealtime distractions, such as the TV or having toys at the table.
 Enjoy conversation with family instead.

 - Don't be fooled by "distracted eating."
 Children will often say they're done eating to play, though they may not be done eating.
 Encourage your child to sit with the rest of the family, even if they say they are finished eating.

 - Take charge of eating by providing consistent meals and snack times.

 - Choose the healthy foods your child should eat.
 Young children don't know what is healthy for them, so given a choice, they may not choose what is best for them.

 - Model healthy eating behaviors in front of your children.
 They best learn from you.

 While most children have normal eating behaviors, if they start to gain or lose too much weight, a meeting with their primary care provider or dietitian can help determine possible reasons for the change and support appropriate growth.

 Over a day, week or even a month, children will likely rotate through various food groups to meet their growing needs.
 Remember that most children will gradually learn to eat what their parents eat.Grace Fjeldberg is a dietitian in Mankato, Minnesota.